 Cabbages and cauliflowers:

-Packed with nutrients, they are considered a super foods and they also are extremely affordable.
+Packed with nutrients, they are considered superfoods and they also are extremely affordable.

-In the Romanian tradition are often pickled and ate as a side with soups and rich second dishes.
+In the Romanian tradition are often pickled and eaten as a side with soups and rich meat second dishes.

-My dad made me fall in love with raw cauliflower florets-salad made with a dressing of new olive oil, vinegar and pepper as a light side to a meat main.
+My dad made me fall in love with raw cauliflower florets-salad made with a dressing of olive oil, balsamic vinegar and pepper as a light side.

-Black cabbage is typical of Tuscany and we usually have it sautéed with cannellini beans and "bruschetta" (toast rubbed with garlic and topped with olive oil and salt).
+Black cabbage is typical of Tuscany and we usually have it sautéed in the pan with cannellini beans and "bruschetta" (toast rubbed with garlic and topped with olive oil and salt).

-That's a easy one... who doesn't like carrots?!
+That's an easy one... who doesn't like carrots?!

 In autumn they are great in soups, roasted and as a base for the main Italian pasta sauces.

-Source of fibres, vitamin C and iron, it is usually added into smoothies in the summer but you can also use it in the cold months added to stir fries and it is exquisite sautéed on its own with garlic, olive oil and chili for a rustic, low calorie side dish.
+Source of fibres, vitamin C and iron, it is usually added into smoothies in the summer but you can also use it in the colder months added to yummy stir-fries and it is exquisite sautéed on its own with garlic, olive oil and chilli flakes for a rustic, low-calorie side dish.

-I absolutely love them: low in calories, they are a good source of manganese, which may help reduce premenstrual syndrome (PMS) symptoms and promote thyroid health.
-They are such a versatile ingredients and I personally add them everywhere: soups, omelettes, stir fries, pasta sauces and many more!
+I absolutely love leeks: they are low in calories and a good source of manganese, which may help reduce premenstrual syndrome (PMS) symptoms and to promote thyroid health.
+They are such a versatile ingredient and I personally add it everywhere: soups, omelettes, stir-fries, pasta sauces and much more!

-Another quintessentially British veggie member of the carrot family.
+Parsnip is another quintessentially British veggie, member of the carrot family.
 It has the same shape but it is creamy white rather than orange and it has a delicate taste.

-I didn't even know what was it before moving in London but it has grown on me and I use it often in my recipes.
+I didn't even know what was it before moving to London but it has grown on me and I use it often in my recipes.

-In Italy we like eating them raw with Pecorino cheese at the end of the meal as a dessert (a fun Tuscan motto says: "al contadino non far saper quanto e' buono il cacio con le pere" that literally means: "don't let the farmer know how good is cheese with pears").
+A fun Tuscan motto says: "al contadino non far saper quanto e' buono il cacio con le pere" that literally means: "don't let the farmer know how nice is cheese with pears".

 I recently found online a nice recipe for a winter salad that I can't wait to try it;